Finasteride and dutasteride are two of the most widely known and frequently used 5α-reductase inhibitors available today.

 As a whole, the data shows that for most men, finasteride is safe and side effects are rare, reversible and generally not permanent.

 Likewise, study data shows that dutasteride is generally safe and well tolerated, even at the higher doses used to treat BPH.
 Side effects are rare and generally reversible.

 It’s important to remember that while side effects from finasteride and dutasteride are rare, they can still happen.
 If you experience side effects from either treatment, it’s always important to talk to your doctor and let them know about your experience.

 Which Is Better for Preventing Hair Loss?

 Finasteride and dutasteride are two different drugs with similar effects.
-Both prevent hair loss by preventing the conversion of testosterone to DHT.
+Both are thought to prevent hair loss by preventing the conversion of testosterone to DHT.
 Both are proven to work.
 Both have rare side effects that, for most users, are tolerable.

-Still, the future looks bright for dutasteride, and once more data is available it could eventually become the leading treatment option for male pattern baldness.
+Still, the future looks bright for dutasteride, and it is continuing to be studied as a potential treatment option for male pattern baldness.

 Only you and your doctor can decide what treatment is best for you.
 If you’re concerned about that sneakily receding hairline, talk to your doctor about whether one of these prescription products could be a good option for you.